Oil Spill Planning and Emergency Response

-The Geographic Response Plan (GRP) is composed of a series of maps and site-specific response locations termed priority protection areas.
-Each GRP map serves as oil spill responders quick reference guide to the resources at risk which are prioritized based on their sensitivity to oil and a protection strategy to be used during an emergency response.
+The Geographic Response Strategy (GRS) is composed of a series of maps and site-specific response locations termed priority protection areas.
+Each GRS map serves as oil spill responders quick reference guide to the resources at risk which are prioritized based on their sensitivity to oil and a protection strategy to be used during an emergency response.

 Area Contingency Plan (ACP)